How Business Insider's distributed brand Insider is diversifying from Facebook - Digiday

 Insider’s site team has expanded from 10 to 15 employees, and Carlson said its headcount could grow to 30 by the end of the year as the site looks at expanding into new verticals around style, beauty and tech.
 The overall Insider team is now at 50 people, and Carlson expects it, too, could double in size this year.

-The proliferation of Insider’s Facebook pages appears to have created some audience cannibalization.
+The growing team will have to keep a close eye on Facebook’s changing priorities.
+In January, Facebook changed its algorithm to give longer videos a boost.
 Although none of the pages saw their total followers drop, Tubular Labs data shows that across several of the largest Insider Facebook pages — Insider, Insider Food, Insider Art and Insider Travel — the average monthly video views declined from 235 million views in January to 151 million in March on average.
-But on more niche Facebook pages — like Insider Cheese, Insider Science and Insider Pop Culture — the views shoot up from under 100,000 in January to about 2.5 million in March on average.
+The more niche Facebook pages — like Insider Cheese, Insider Science and Insider Pop Culture — haven’t seen a decline as their views shot up from under 100,000 in January to about 2.5 million in March on average.
+A BI spokesperson said that the decline in total views is attributable to Insider “experimenting with fewer and longer videos” on Facebook.

-Carlson has said that Insider could have as many as 120 pages, and if newer pages keep growing, they could offset losses experienced by the larger pages.
-Another way to offset possible viewership declines is to grow an owned-and-operated property, where users are easier to monetize.

 Digiday Video Anywhere Summit

-Note: This article has been updated to reflect that Insider is posting fewer videos on Facebook.